 As believers, fighting sin is not what we are called to do.
 We are called to simply walk out our spiritual identity.
 Sin is a parasite in our flesh, like a splinter.
 It’s not us, but it is in us, in our physical bodies.
+It can even cause us to have sinful thoughts through our brain.
 This is why Paul said:

 “but I see in my members another law waging war against the law of my mind and making me captive to the law of sin that dwells in my members.”
 (Romans 7:23)

 Paul’s members are his hands, feet, and lips–his body.
 The law he is referring to is the power of sin, not the Mosaic Law.
 Just like gravity is a law that keeps us connected to this planet, sin is a law that is connected to our flesh.
-You can’t see gravity and you can’t see sin but both affect us humans every second of our fleshy lives.
+You can’t see gravity and you can’t see sin but both affect us humans every second of our lives.
+Our flesh is not the same as the flesh.
+The flesh is the power of sin coming to life through us–even our brain, creating sinful thoughts.
 However, we, as Christians, are not of the flesh but of the Spirit.
 Paul tried to explain this enigma to the Romans:

 “You, however, are not in the realm of the flesh but are in the realm of the Spirit…” (see Romans 8:9)